People in my ear think I can do 13 things at once.

 I'm disappointed.

-What did you um expect to see solved?
+What did you expect to see solved?

-Um healthcare is an example.
+Healthcare is an example.

-I I I you know I I believe that everybody should be able to get health care.
+I believe that everybody should be able to get health care.

-And which is, you know, I I truly believe that everybody should be able to have health care.
+And which is, you know, I truly believe that everybody should be able to have health care.

 And if the government can provide it, well, you know, that's great.

-Uh government has promised to end poverty since 1964.
+Government has promised to end poverty since 1964.

-Government's promise to do a lot of things and it fails at practically everything it does except war.
+Government's promise to do a lot of things, and it fails at practically everything it does except war.

-I think one of the things that the Obama campaign in selling national health care, and I'm sure you'll recall this.
+I think one of the things that the Obama campaign in selling national health care, and I'm sure you'll recall this, I mean, everybody on the Democrat side complained about the 42 to 48 million Americans who didn't have health insurance.

 We have to do something about that.

-Now twenty million of these people at least don't want it.
+Now, 20 million of these people at least don't want it.

 They've got other expenses they'd rather spend their money on.